Rebound (basketball)

 A ball does not need to actually "rebound" off the rim or backboard for a rebound to be credited.
 Rebounds are credited after any missed shot, including air balls which completely miss the basket and board.
 If a player takes a shot and misses and the ball bounces on the ground before someone picks it up, then the person who picks up the ball is credited for a rebound.
 Rebounds are credited to the first player that gains clear possession of the ball or to the player that successfully deflects the ball into the basket for a score.
 A rebound is credited to a team when it gains possession of the ball after any missed shot that is not cleared by a single player (e.g., deflected out of bounds after the shot, blocked out of bounds, bounced directly off the rim out of bounds).
 A team rebound is never credited to any player, and is generally considered to be a formality as according to the rules of basketball, every missed shot must be rebounded whether a single player controls the ball or not.

 Josh Jackson and Jarrett Allen (#31) crash the offensive boards at the 2016 McDonald's All-American Boys Game.

 Great rebounders tend to be tall and strong.
 Because height is so important, most rebounds are made by centers and power forwards, who are often positioned closer to the basket.
 The lack of height can sometimes be compensated by the strength to box out taller players away from the ball to capture the rebound.
 For example, Charles Barkley once led the league in rebounding despite usually being much shorter than his counterparts.

-Some shorter guards can be excellent rebounders as well such as point guard Jason Kidd who led the New Jersey Nets in rebounding for several years.
+Some shorter guards can be successful rebounders as well, such as point guard Jason Kidd who led the New Jersey Nets in rebounding for several years.
 But height can also be an advantage for rebounding.
 Great rebounders must also have a keen sense of timing and positioning.
 Great leaping ability is an important asset, but not necessary.
-Players such as Larry Bird and Moses Malone were excellent rebounders, but were never known for their leaping ability.
+Players such as Larry Bird and Moses Malone were successful rebounders, but were never known for their leaping ability.
 Bird has stated, "Most rebounds are taken below the rim.
 That's where I get mine".